Fund transfers

 2. Tap the "Manage tokens" button.

-• How to choose a network fee?
+• How do I choose a network fee?

 When sending crypto assets, the network fees you offer determine your priority in the queue of pending transactions.
 Miners will prioritize transactions that offer high fees.
 Choose high fees if you require fast confirmation or lower fees if you can wait a while to save on fees.
-Tangem offers three levels of fee depending on the current network load: low, normal, and priority.

 • Why is the "Send" button inactive?